LightKingH/Beadando/README.md

-this is a school projekt.
+this is a school project.